stevensotelo/aeps_platform_docs/docs/source/etl-configuration.rst

   "far_farms","This column is to set a relationship from source and table *far_farms*.
 The values in this column are the columns names of the table"
   "far_plots","This column is to set a relationship from source and table *far_plots*.
 The values in this column are the columns names of the table"
   "far_production_events","This column is to set a relationship from source and table *far_production_events*.
 The values in this column are the columns names of the table"

+- **survey**: This sheet has the configuration of the survey.
+It relates the blocks and questions, which are required in the survey with the questions in the database, they are related through identifiers of each side.

+.. csv-table:: Survey
+  :header: "Column", "Type", "Description"
+  :widths: 20, 10, 70

+  "block","string","This field refers to blocks of questions.
+It has the **machine name** of the block.
+The value should be the same in the field *name* of the table *frm_blocks*"
+  "repeat","int","This field is required to know of the block repeat inside of the survey.
+If value is **0**, it means the the block of questions won't repeat again, otherwise this field should have the value **1**."
+  "id","int","It is the id of the question inside of the database (*frm_questions*)."
+  "question","string","This field refers to blocks of questions.
+It has the **machine name** of the question.
+The value should be the same in the field *name* of the table *frm_questions*"
+  "type","string","It is the value type from source.
+The value can be: **unique, string, int, double, date, multiple, key**"

+- **transformations**: This sheet has the rules to transform raw data in new data.
+  It allows to change the final value of the surveys questions, with a set of functions available.
+Those transformation will be applied in the **translate** process.

+.. csv-table:: Transformations
+  :header: "Column", "Type", "Description"
+  :widths: 20, 10, 70

+  "table","string","it is the table's name.
+When table is parted of the *form* the value is the name of the table, however when table is parted of *survey* it should has the value **survey**"
+  "field","string","it is the column's name in which you will apply the transformation.
+For the *form* fields, it will take the column's name into the database, however when table is parted of *survey* it should has the **machine name (value of the field name inside of the table frm_questions)**."
+  "type","string","it is the name of the function which will be applied to the field.
+See the following table to know which are available."
+  "value","","it will take a different behavior depending of the **type**" "transform","","it will take a different behavior depending of the **type**" "conditions","","it will take a different behavior depending of the **type**" "units","","it will take a different behavior depending of the **type**"

+.. csv-table:: List of type of the transformations
+  :header: "Value", "Description"
+  :widths: 20, 80

+  "replace","it will replace a the value in the column **value** for the column **transform**" "split","it will split the value of the column in two.
+The pattern to split will be taken of the **value** and the second value will be set in the column of **transform**."
+  "add","it will add a new column.
+It will creates a new column (the column name will be taken from **field**) and set value **transform**."
+  "unit","it will set the units for the columns.
+It will take the value from the column **field** and set to the column **transform**"